georgeboot/Artisan-Queue-Laravel/README.md

 # Queue Artisan commands in Laravel

-Adds a command to place artisan commands in the queue.
+Adds a method to place artisan commands in the queue.

 # Usage